tellowkrinkle/ponscripter-fork/docs/tutorial.md

 To fix it, add the aforementioned config parameter.

 ## Image sizes
-Older ponscripter version will render all images at double their resolution.
+Older ponscripter versions will render all images at double their resolution.
 This can be fixed per-image by adding `:b;` before the path (if a transparency flag is used, it becomes something similar to `:ba;` instead).
 In the latest releases, this is a config option passed to `mode` on the first line of your script (see below), e.g. `modew540@2x` will enable it.
 You'll usually never want to have this enabled for a modded game, unless there's historical reasons for it.
 Use `modew1080`.
 If you want to re-use some images from the base game, upscale them.